kaikue/KittenBoat/README.md

 	- place jellyfish trophy on island at bottom left corner (pedestal npc)
 	- get back on board and timer starts
 	- race away from it all the way across the map to top right corner where you can kill it (no dismounting boat)
-		- if it gets you you have to rebuild (puzzle) & get a little headstart
+		- jellyfish doesnt approach when boat is smashed or for a bit after hitting boat
-	- when killed drops 9999 gold & platinum & gems
+	- when killed drops 9999 gold & platinum
 		- set killedJellyfish = true

 - Misc
 	- more decoration tiles
-		- jellyfish island columns
-	- laser puzzle
-		- test chameleon dialog
-		- piranhas
-			- spawn
-			- animated
-			- chase you & point towards you
-			- despawn if too far away
-			- sounds?
 	- puzzles
 		- sokobans
-		- dig for treasure- invisible npc
 	- world
 		- lay out islands
 		- place puzzles
 		- surround caves with rocks & fill in cave floors
+		- distribute gold (550 each in shallow & deep)
 		- decorate with rocks
+		- clean up island edges
+		- fill with water
+		- surround with rocks
 		- make sure crab works for each shopkeeper
 		- place hub music & deepwater music zones
-		- distribute gold (500 each in shallow & deep)
 		- deepwater barriers
 			- reinforced hull destroy deepwater barriers on create
-		- clean up island edges
-		- fill with water
-		- surround with rocks
+		- decorate islands
+			- dont put 3 trees on one island because that would mess up riddle
 		- kitten at 0,0; boat at 3.5,0
 	- boat stuff
-		- patrolling sharks
-			- open & close mouths
-			- move between points (square or back/forth)
-				- angle/flip to face next point
-		- chasing piranhas
 		- puzzle game style sequence to rebuild? (shop music)
 		- floating treasure piles?
 	- winner's trophy- on obtain, go to end screen
+	- pause button?
 	- button tutorials
+		- just text on main menu?
 		- movement
 		- interact (first NPC)
 	- start/end menus